-25. This Scholarship of an annual value of \$60, tenable for four years, is for the purpose of encouraging students to take an Arts degree before entering upon the study prescribed for Holy Orders.
-Candidates shall file their applications and certificates of having passed the full Arts matriculation requirements before August 15th, and must not be over 24 years of age at that time.
+25. This Scholarship of an annual value of \$60, tenable for four years, is for the purpose of enconraging students to take an Arts degree before entering upon the study prescribed for Holy Orders.
+Candidates who must be residents of Prince Edward Island shall file their applications and certificates of having passed the full Arts matriculation requirements before August 15th, and must not be over 24 years of age at that time.
 They must also satisfy the Diocesan Committee for Holy Orders as to their aptitude for the Ministry of the Church.
 At the end of each academic year the Scholar shall file with the Trustees a certificate from the President or Secretary of the University "that during the past year he has resided in College (or has been excused from such residence) and has attended the full Arts course in the College, together with a certificate that his moral conduct, his attention to his studies and his general conduct have been satisfactory to the Board of Governors."